www.

 such as a police report, may

-take up to six weeks or so to obtain.
-Note that the Ecuador
+take up to 6 weeks or so to obtain.
+The Ecuador

 visa